 Like Work Smarter, Buy Buttons started as a blog post idea.
 After my conversation with Glenn Carter about the sharing economy, I was on the hunt for a massive database or directory of all the different peer-to-peer apps and platforms people could use to make money (like Uber, Airbnb, and TaskRabbit).

 When I couldn’t find that resource, I decided to create it.
-The resulting post included more than 200 different sharing economy platforms and marketplaces ranging from the household names to the obscure.
+The resulting post included more than 200 ways to make extra money — mostly via marketplaces ranging from the household names to the obscure.
+(I’ve since pared down the list.)

 It took 40+ hours to research, compile, and format, but the post did really well.
 It got a lot of traction on social media (2000+ shares) and is the most popular article on the site this year (45,000+ pageviews).